8.53. LDAP Keywords

 ldap.responses.operation uses unsigned 8-bit integer.

-This keyword maps to the eve field ldap.responses[].operation
+This keyword maps to the EVE field ldap.responses[].operation

 An LDAP request operation can receive multiple responses.
 By default, the ldap.responses.operation